abrie/zctaimpacts/README.md

 # ZCTA Impacts

 A project for the [2021 Sustainable Communities Web Challenge](https://model.earth/community/challenge/).
-This entry displays environmental impact information on a per-zipcode basis.
+This entry displays environmental impact information at county and zipcode level.

 ## Live Site